mahelikaa/stake-weather/README.md

 # 3. Wait for the deadline, then update the feed
 npx ts-node update_feed.ts

-# 4. Settle the bet
+# 4. Wait a few seconds for the feed update to confirm, then settle
-npx ts-node settle_bet.ts
+sleep 5 && npx ts-node settle_bet.ts

 # Cancel a bet before anyone joins (creator only)
 npx ts-node cancel_bet.ts